zxdvd/blog/content/data_structure/hash table and order.md

 [ 4, 3, 2, 1 ]
 ```

+The js example seems different from python's.
+It keeps the inserting order.
+So why?
+Should
+ it behavior as python according to hash table features?

 ### ordered hash table
 Iterating a hash table is just go throuth the underground array from beginning.
 Let's